thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 	@end

 Now we want to fill the entirety of the HUMMapViewController's view with a mapView.
-Inside of your viewDidLoad method, instantiate a map view and add it as a subview of the main view.
+Inside your viewDidLoad method, instantiate a map view and add it as a subview of the main view.

 Remember to set HUMMapView as the delegate of self.mapview so it can respond to delegate messages like mapView:regionDidChangeAnimated:.